 Expected output:

-The version number reflects the latest release available in the repository.
-Your output may show a different version as the repository receives updates.
+The version number reflects the latest release available in the repository at the time of writing.
+Your output may show a newer version as the repository receives updates.

-Alternatively, source compilation gives you complete control over the build process and provides access to the latest development version.
-While this method requires more steps, it allows customization and verification of the source code.
+Source compilation gives you complete control over the build process and provides access to the latest development version.
+This method requires more steps but allows customization and verification of the source code.

 Choose either the APT repository method or source compilation.
 Do not install both, as they place the